loginom/admin-guide-l10n/data-en/server/iis.md

 </configuration>
 ```

-### Creation of the Virtual Directory for Loginom Studio
+### Creation of the Virtual Directory for the Loginom Studio

-The following command enables to add the `/app` virtual directory on the `Default Web Site`:
+The following command enables addition of the `/app` virtual directory on the `Default Web Site`:

 ```cmd
 "%windir%\system32\inetsrv\appcmd.exe" add vdir /app.name:"Default Web Site/" / /path:/app /physicalPath:"%ProgramFiles%\BaseGroup\Loginom 6\Client"